-We have recently expanded Child & Adolescent services in our Newton-Watertown location with a team of clinicians who specialize in treating children, adolescents, and their families.
+We have recently expanded Child & Adolescent services in our North Station and Newton-Watertown locations with a team of clinicians who specialize in treating children, adolescents, and their families.
 Services include individual therapy and medication management & consulting, treating a wide range of concerns.
 Get to know our Child & Adolescent team:

 Dr. Rezendes is a clinical psychologist who provides individual psychotherapy for adults and adolescents age 14 and older.
 His theoretical and treatment orientations are largely eclectic but emphasize a strengths-based approach that draws upon cognitive-behavioral, solution-focused, and client-centered models.
 Dr. Rezendes believes it is important to work with every client from a collaborative, pragmatic, and transparent approach that meets the individual needs of each client.